upollo/examples/End to End - NodeJS+JS/server/README.md

 ```

-The API will be available on http://localhost:5001/<Firebase Project name>/<Region>
+The API will be available on http://localhost:5001/FIREBASE_APP_ID/FIREBASE_REGION